bashup/doco/CLI.md

 #### `cmd` *flag subcommand...*

 Shorthand for `--with-default cmd-default --require-services` *flag subcommand...*.
-That is, if the current service set is empty, it defaults to the contents of the `cmd-default` alias, if any.
+That is, if the current service set is empty, it defaults to the `cmd-default` target, if defined.
 The number of services is then verified with `--require-services` before executing *subcommand*.
 This makes it easy to define new subcommands that work on a default container or group of containers.
-(For example, the `doco sh` command is defined as `doco cmd 1 exec bash "$@"` -- i.e., it runs on exactly one service, defaulting to the `cmd-default` alias.)
+(For example, the `doco sh` command is defined as `doco cmd 1 exec bash "$@"` -- i.e., it runs on exactly one service, defaulting to the `cmd-default` group.)

 ```shell
 doco.cmd() { doco --with-default cmd-default --require-services "$@"; }